scorpio-99/zen-toolkit/README.md

 An all-in-one Zen Browser mod that declutters the interface and gives you full control over spacing, menus, tabs, find bar, borders, dialogs, and more — with 40+ configurable settings.

+> **Note:** This mod is not available in the official Zen Mods Store.
+It must be installed manually (see instructions below).

 ## Features

 ### Spacing